All Episodes

 Going around waving a Mexican flag.

-Like what is your point?
+Like, what is your point?

-Oh my gosh, yo, send them back to Mexico.
+Oh, my gosh, yo, send them back to Mexico.

-Uh no, you're the one waving the Mexican flag.
+No, you're the one waving the Mexican flag.

-Well, what what am I supposed to assume?
+What am I supposed to assume?

 You're out waving a Mexican flag in protest of America.

-So what's what's the point here?
+So what's the point here?

 Go back to Mexico.